British Columbia elopement – the ultimate planning guide

 Tofino

-For coastal views, the town of Tofino is the perfect elopement getaway.
+For coastal views, the town of Tofino on Vancouver Island is the perfect elopement getaway.
 It’s known for being the best surf spot in Canada, but even if you don’t hop in the water, there’s plenty to see!
 Tofino has moody beaches, lush rainforests, and some incredible whale watching tours.
 You can also visit the Pacific Rim National Park Preserve to do some hiking!

 Whistler